modster/lilBot/README.md

 # 'lil Bot
 ## The littlest crypto bot

 Don't you wish you could use TrandingView charts, strategies and indicators to trade REAL crypto?
 You can!
-Using TradingView alerts.
+Using TradingView alerts, this repo, and Binance's robust API.

 When an alert is triggered on your chart a webhook contacts this app.js script and tells it to place a buy/sell market order on the binance exchange.

 ## Requirements: